-The RTVA is technologically neutral and, thus, applies to any type of broadcasting, transmission, etc.
+The RTVA is technologically neutral and thus applies to any type of broadcasting, transmission, etc.

-In principle, Swiss broadcasters must register with the OFCOM prior to any transmission.
+In principle, Swiss broadcasters must register with OFCOM prior to any transmission.
 The national public broadcaster SRG SSR, as well as other broadcasters with a performance mandate (with or without fee-splitting), require a licence.
-This applies in particular to those broadcasters making use of VHF frequencies.
+This applies in particular to those broadcasters making use of very high frequencies (VHFs).
 In order to prevent media concentration, a broadcasting company may, as a rule, obtain a licence for two TV channels and two radio channels at most.